Refreshing your association’s identity to thrive online.

 The Canadian Statistical Sciences Institute (CANSSI) works with universities across Canada to further the practice of statistical sciences.
 We developed a refreshed digital identity and a custom web solution with a striking colour palette and contemporary design elements to create an engaging experience.

-When a brand no longer appeals to the desired audience, creates confusion, and/or does more damage than good for the association’s reputation, a refresh may not suffice and a full rebrand is likely needed.
-In many cases this will be obvious to those in the organization.
-It’s especially important for associations who want to convey a progressive spirit of innovation to ensure their brand reflects this value.
+When a brand no longer appeals to the desired audience, creates confusion, and/or does more damage than good for the association’s reputation, a refresh may not suffice, and a full rebrand is likely needed.
+In many cases, this will be obvious to those in the organization.
+It’s essential for associations who want to convey a progressive spirit of innovation to ensure their brand reflects this value.
 This was the case for BRAED Alberta.

 The Battle River Alliance for Economic Development (BRAED) is a collaboration between 25 communities and affiliate members in East-Central Alberta.
-Their existing brand was decades old and their logo was getting mistaken for being a symbol of Celtic heritage.
+Their existing brand was decades old, and their logo was mistaken for being a symbol of Celtic heritage.
 They needed a modern, digital-friendly brand system to align with their progressive approach.
-With a simplified logo, vibrant tones, contemporary typography and engaging infographics, the new design system pays homage to the past while guiding BRAED to the future with confidence.
+With a simplified logo, vibrant tones, contemporary typography and engaging infographics, the new design system pays homage to the past while confidently guiding BRAED to the future.

 Signs your identity needs a digital update.